sunilkumarvuppala/open-on-app/docs/README.md

 - Send letters to recipients
 - Receive and open incoming letters
 - Customize themes and color schemes
-- Save drafts for later editing
+- Manage recipients with relationships

 ## 🏗️ Project Structure